polarvector/ATB/Notes.md

 ### Exception handling

-Code that might give an error during execution for a certain subset of inputs is written within **try** block and the how the anticipated error is to be handled when such subset of inputs find their way in is inside the **except** block
+Code that might give an error during execution for a certain subset of inputs is written within **try** block.
+How the anticipated error is to be handled when such subset of inputs find their way are in the **except** block

 Example: